Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 • Students have basic knowledge of user-interface design guidelines and techniques relevant for mobile application design.

-• Students can describe the integration of their application with a backend Web service.
+• Students can describe the integration of their application with a cloud backend.

 Sensors and Connectivity (50%)